Getting a new tattoo is an exciting and fun process! In order to make it the best

 -You are welcome to bring someone with you to share the tattoo experience.
 We ask you don't bring a crowd as it becomes a distraction and safety

 hazard.
 We have comfortable seating for guests in our waiting area.
+You wouldn't have a crowd of your friends and family in the exam room

 -Please wear clothing that will allow access to the area where we will be applying your tattoo.
 Wear something you don't mind getting stained.